 - 1/3 cup olive oil

 - 4 sliced carrots

 ½ tsp pepper

-In a non-stick frying pan heat one tablespoon of olive oil and sauté the mushrooms.
-Add to the casserole, mix and cook for five minutes.
+- In a non-stick frying pan heat one tablespoon of olive oil and sauté the mushrooms.

-About 5 minutes before the meat is done add sautéed mushrooms and mix.
+- About 5 minutes before the meat is done add sautéed mushrooms in the casserole and mix.